 Many types of conduct are criminalized under both federal and state law, so the decision of whether to try such conduct at the federal level often has to do with the scope of the crime.
 When multiple jurisdictions or numerous potential defendants are involved in a particular case, the government may decide to prosecute the crime as a federal offense.
 Federal law also inherently applies to crimes on government property or those that involve federal officers.

 Federal criminal proceedings involve evidence presented by agents from the FBI, DEA and other agencies, so it is essential to be prepared for this type of investigative evidence.
-Likewise, federal prosecutors are well-trained and usually have an extremely thorough knowledge of the laws they prosecute, so anyone facing federal criminal court should work with an equally experienced Charleston government charges defense attorney to fight the charges.
+Likewise, federal prosecutors are well-trained and usually have an extremely thorough knowledge of the laws they prosecute, so anyone facing federal criminal court should work with an equally experienced local attorney to fight the charges.

 Often, state and federal crimes have similar definitions.
 The penalties assessed by the federal government, however, are often much more severe, especially when judges follow federal sentencing guidelines or impose mandatory minimums.
 Moreover, sentences for violation of federal law are served in federal prison rather than state prison.